ToroNZ/MiCasa/README.md

-# Joint Venture Nepal (JVN)

-######A hyper local Nepali crowdfunding platform.
+# MiCasa

-Welcome to JVN code repo.JVN is a forked project of a popular crowdfunding project called [Catarse](https://github.com/catarse/catarse).
-Our goal with opening the source code is to stimulate the creation of a community of developers around a high-quality crowdfunding platform.
+Welcome to MiCasa code repo.MiCasa is a forked project of a popular crowdfunding project called [Catarse](https://github.com/catarse/catarse).

-You can see the software in action in [http://myjvn.com](http://myjvn.com).
-The official repo is [https://github.com/sushant12/jvn](https://github.com/sushant12/jvn)

 ## Getting started